gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

 Feature Access Permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Feature Access settings control permissions for sections and objects in |morpheus|.
+Feature Access settings control permissions for sections and objects in morpheus.
 Permission options include:

 None
   Hidden or inaccessible for user